LeeT27/learningVerilog/README.md

     - Or no actions occur (NOP)
   4. Results are written back to RAM or register
   5. PC increments to next instruction (+1)
-- Testbench initializes all 128 RAM words without loop for visual purposes
+- Testbench initializes all 128 RAM words individually for visual and debugging purposes
+  - Words 0 through 63 store instructions
+  - Words 64 through 127 store data

 ### CPU Real World Application: Average Mile Time of a Marathon
 #### Prompt: